 Nigel lost his wife to cancer in 2004

 "Men, apparently, are a million miles from talking about that today.
 They find it embarrassing," he said.
 "If you have a problem, discuss it because it's all about early diagnosis.
 It really does make a difference.
 Don't keep it to yourself, talk about it with your husband and your partner.
 There should be no embarrassment."
 Loose Women panellist Andrea McLean praised the actor at the time for bringing up the issue, saying: "I think it's wonderful that you, as a man, are championing this, I really do."

 MORE: Dad's Army cast then and now: see which actors played the iconic roles in the film adaptation

 The actor presented a letter from Princess Diana on the show

-The soap star also spoke about his friendship with the late Princess Diana, whose 20th death anniversary fell on Thursday.
+The TV star, who has since found love with Georgiana Bronfman, also spoke about his friendship with the late Princess Diana.
 He showed the panellists a thank you letter that Diana had sent him after he gave her a watch for her birthday.
 "I did some charity work for her and she was just wonderful to be around," said Nigel.
 "She was immensely attractive so you felt very good in her company."

 Like this story?
 Sign up to our newsletter to get other stories like this delivered straight to your inbox.